nunofachada/perfandpubtools/README.md

 highest-level of functionality:

-* [get_gtime] - Given a file containing the default output of the [GNU time] command, this function extracts the user, system and elapsed time in seconds, as well as the percentage of CPU usage.
+* [get_gtime] - Given a file containing the default output of the [GNU time] command, this function extracts the user, system and elapsed times in seconds, as well as the percentage of CPU usage.

-* [gather_times] - Load execution times from all files in a given folder.
+* [gather_times] - Loads execution times from files in a given folder.
 This function uses [get_gtime] by default, but can be configured to use another function to load individual benchmark files with a different format.

-* [perfstats] - Determine mean times and respective standard deviations of a computational experiment using folders of files containing benchmarking results, optionally plotting a scalability graph if different setups correspond to different computational work sizes.
+* [perfstats] - Determines mean times and respective standard deviations of a computational experiment using folders of files containing benchmarking results, optionally plotting a scalability graph if different setups correspond to different computational work sizes.

-* [speedup] - Determine speedups using folders of files containing benchmarking results, and optionally display speedups in a bar plot.
+* [speedup] - Determines speedups using folders of files containing benchmarking results, and optionally displays speedups in a bar plot.

 * [times_table] - Returns a matrix with useful contents for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds),